dansholds/grapple-comps-min/content/posts/14719-veterans-breakthrough-brazilian-jiu-jitsu-fundraiser.md

 We will be hosting a kids tournament followed by a battle of the branches veterans tournament.
 Space is limited so we will be capping the kids tournament at 120 participants and for the veterans we will be capping it at 16.
 Kids will sing up through smooth comp while veterans will sign up here

-Veteran Registration link:
+Veteran Registration link-

-https://app.smartsheet.com/b/form/02285e162df24a57b8199604132bdc81To learn more about Veterans Breakthrough visit To learn more visit: https://www.veteransbreakthrough.org/warriors-journey-bjj
+https-//app.smartsheet.com/b/form/02285e162df24a57b8199604132bdc81To learn more about Veterans Breakthrough visit To learn more visit- https-//www.veteransbreakthrough.org/warriors-journey-bjj

 Who we are...

-Veterans Breakthrough is a 501(c)(3) nonprofit charity organization founded in 2020 that unites the Brazilian Jiu-Jitsu community with a honorable cause:  Empowering veterans in their journey's post service;  we do this through our various programs we have to offer.
+Veterans Breakthrough is a 501(c)(3) nonprofit charity organization founded in 2020 that unites the Brazilian Jiu-Jitsu community with a honorable cause-  Empowering veterans in their journey's post service;  we do this through our various programs we have to offer.

 For this 1st annual event we will be hosting a kids only tournament open to all.
 Followed by a battle of the branches where a select few veterans from each branch will come together to compete and raise funds for our cause.